bennidi/mbassador/README.md

     </pre></code>
  3. Run mvn clean package to have maven download and install the required version into your local repository

+Of course you can always clone the repository and build from source

-<h2>Feature Roadmap</h2>
+<h2 name="roadmap">Feature Roadmap</h2>
-+ Make MBassador available in one of the official maven repositories
++ Make MBassador available in one of the official maven repositories as soon as the user base is big enough
 + Spring integration with support for conditional message dispatch in transactional context (dispatch only after successful commit etc.) -> coming in december 2012
++ MessageEnvelope for each dispatch that is passed to the handler and can be used for communication between handlers during the running dispatch

+<h2 name="credits">Credits</h2>
+The initial inspiration for creating this component came from looking at Google Guava's event bus implementation.
+Since it did not provide all the features we needed in our project, I decided to create my own implementation.
+When I saw that it outperformed the Guava implementation by far, I decided to share it with the community (I was longing to give something back to the community for quite a while).

 <h2 name="license">License</h2>